Roll20/help.roll20.net/_posts/2012-09-05-sidebar-journal.markdown

 ##Characters

-<div class='alert alert-info'>The Abilities and Attributes features for Characters is currently only available on the Development Server, which Mentor subscribers can access.</div>

 Characters are intended to represent either PCs or important NPCs in your Campaign.
 Each Character has a name, an avatar which represents the Character, Attributes, Abilities and a Bio and a GM Notes section.

 <img src="/images/CharacterSS1.jpg" align="right" width="50%" hspace="40" vspace="40" />